JaxPlays-Inc/jaxplays.org/content/productions/2020/2020-Shadowlands.md

 - Dr. Maurice Oakley: Matt King
 crew:
 - Director: Gary Webber
-Description: "This is the love story of C.S.
+description: "This is the love story of C.S.
 Lewis and American poet Joy Davidman.
 Lewis is smug in his convictions about God and His plan for the world until Joy and her son turn his world upside down."
 ---